Special Travel Requirements

 Reach out to the call center to make any dietary requests at (867) 668.2228 ext 1 or toll free in North America at 1.800.661.0407 ext 1.

-- The animal must remain harnessed and under the passenger's control, but does not need to be muzzled.
-If the animal is too large for the space under a seat, it may remain on the floor at the passenger's feet.
+- The animal must remain properly harnessed and under the passenger's control.
+If the animal is too large for the space under a seat, it may remain on the floor area at the passenger's feet.